 I bought so many brands of vitamins.
 I also tried syrup, gummies, and chewable.
 But my son just won’t budge.
 I am defeated again.
-We go through the process of forcing the vitamins down his throat.
-Don’t judge, we just want what’s best for him.

 But even though he doesn’t take vitamin supplements, he never gets sick.
 I can’t remember the last time he got a fever.
 2 years ago maybe?
 Cough?
 A few months ago?
 But that only lasted for a few days.
 I can barely recall.

 The thing is that, even though he wasn’t taking vitamin supplements, he has enough nutrients to protect him from getting sick.

 Why are vitamin supplements necessary for picky eaters?

 According to my research, if your kid is eating a variety of foods from each food group(go, grow, and glow), your kid should be okay.

 But if he’s’s missing certain food groups, then he might need some boost.
 This is why vitamins are important for picky eaters.

 Vitamins can serve as insurance when our kids are missing out on essential nutrients.

 My son can survive just eating eggs and apples the entire day.
 But thankfully now, he eats more protein, more fruits, and some veggies.

 So what do I give Dreu to make sure he has enough vitamins?